 For any of the above, up to three time blocks called "programs" may be defined (by making entries at the zone thermostat).
-Each of these time blocks is associated with a pair of temperature setpoints (one for cooling, one for heating).
+Each of these time blocks is associated with a temperature set point.
 Note that it is not necessary to set up all of the days with programs nor is it necessary to set up all three programs for any day.
 The time spans of the different programs may overlap within a day, and a day may be covered by both an individual day program and by a group of days program.
-The temperature setpoint which will be used at any particular time is determined based on priority (explained later).
+The temperature set point which will be used at any particular time is determined based on priority (explained later).
 If there is time within a day or a day within a week that is not covered by at least one program, the zone is turned off (deactivated) for that period.
-By wise planning and usage of these programs, taking into account their priorities, one can create personalized setback schedules with as many as 6 automatic setpoint changes occurring in one day.
+By wise planning and usage of these programs, taking into account their priorities, one can create personalized setback schedules with as many as 6 automatic set point changes occurring in one day.

 Once entered, any of the programs for any of the days or group of days may be later modified or temporarily turned off.
-When programming the schedule, the user can choose the set points desired for cooling and heating, thus avoiding to have to change the set points for each season.
+Since the same set point is used for both heating and cooling, it is likely that you will want to change the program schedules at least a couple of times a year.

-In general, setting up schedules involves the following steps for each zone for which automatic setpoint control is desired:
+In general, setting up schedules involves the following steps for each zone for which automatic set point control is desired:

-- Plan out the schedules you want to use. - Turn off (deactivate) the local zone thermostat. - Enter the program schedule mode on the thermostat. - Select the day or group of days to which the schedule will apply. - Create one, two, or three "programs" (PROG 1, PROG 2, PROG 3) which are to apply to that day or group of days, specifying for each: - o Time of day when that program schedule starts - o Time of day when that program schedule stops - A cooling temperature setpoint and a heating set point for that program, for the time block defined - Exit the program schedule mode. - Enable Automatic Setpoint Control operation (as opposed to Manual Control). - Turn on (activate) the zone. - Repeat the process for any other day or group of days as desired.
+- Plan out the schedules you want to use. - Turn off (deactivate) the local zone thermostat. - Enter the program schedule mode on the thermostat. - Select the day or group of days to which the schedule will apply. - Create one, two, or three "programs" (PROG 1, PROG 2, PROG 3) which are to apply to that day or group of days, specifying for each: - Time of day when that program schedule starts - Time of day when that program schedule stops - A temperature set point value for that program, for the time block defined

+- Exit the program schedule mode. - Enable Automatic Set point Control operation (as opposed to Manual Control). - Turn on (activate) the zone. - Repeat the process for any other day or group of days as desired.

-4.7 Switching to Automatic Setpoint Control
+4.8.
+Switching the Automatic Set point Control

-In order to run the zoning system utilizing program scheduled temperature setpoints, the control must be (a) in the Automatic Setpoint control mode, and (b) turned on (activated, as described above).
-The screen should appear with the "A" in a box icon appearing to the left of the temperature value in the normal ON screen) as shown in Figure 7B below.
+In order to run the zoning system utilizing program scheduled temperature set points, the control must be (a) in the Automatic Set point control mode, and (b) turned on (activated, as described above).
+The screen should appear with the "A" in a box icon appearing to the left of the temperature value in the normal ON screen) as shown in Figure 7A below.
 The following assumes that a program schedule has already been set up.

-If it is not already in Automatic Setpoint control mode, check that the zone is off (as in Figure 4A).
+If it is not already in Automatic Set point control mode, check that the zone is off (as in Figure 4A).
 If not, shut off the zone by (a) touching anywhere in the screen, then (b) touching the ON/OFF icon.
 With the zone off, touch the Airzone icon once.
 This will display an "A" in a box and a "hand" icon above the blinking ON/OFF icon (as in Figure 7A below).
-Touch the "A" in a box icon to select Automatic Setpoint control.
-The zone may also be activated, depending on the schedule and time of day.
+Touch the "A" in a box icon to select Automatic Set point control.
+The zone will also be activated.
 After a couple of seconds the screen will show the "A" in a box icon as in Figure 7B along with current room temperature.

-Figure 7A. - Control Mode Selection Screen Figure 7B. - Automatic Mode Active
+Fig. 7A - Control Mode Selection Screen

+Fig. 7B - Automatic Mode Active

-Figure 7C. - Viewing Programmed Setpoint
+Fig. 7C - Viewing Programmed Set Point